grapa-dev/grapa/README.md

 op(){5%2}; | @<[op,@<mod,{5,2}>],{}>
 op(){4*2}; | @<[op,8],{}>

-In the last example above, the compiler impmented an optimization where it recognized that multiplying two constants could be completed at compile time.
+In the last example above, the compiler implemented an optimization where it recognized that multiplying two constants could be completed at compile time.

 See the section on syntax for additional examples.

 ### $CODE
 A sequence of $OP items to be processed in sequence.
 Normally you would use $CODE directly.
 It is typically embedded in an $OP type.
 The planner typically wraps the result in an $OP along with parameter handling for the function - but this could change at some point where it could be either $OP or $CODE.

-Example: Assignes 2 to a, than evaluates a*3, the result is 6 Commands | Results
+Example: Assigns 2 to a, than evaluates a*3, the result is 6 Commands | Results
 ------------ | -------------
 f=@[1,2];</br>f(); | 2